 - frequency of submitter leading UU Church of Kent services in the past (in order to broaden the opportunity),

 - coherence of the proposal in terms of a well-formulated and well-articulated idea,

 The need for proposals varies during the year, depending upon the Minister’s schedule and occurrence of holiday and seasonal worship services.
 There may be a delay in accepting a proposal based on the availability of time slots and the desire to evenly balance the types of topics by theme.
 Proposals not immediately accepted will be held for future consideration.

-The SPC members, in striving to uphold the quality and diversity of lay led worship services, always welcome comments from the congregation.
+The Worship Arts Team members, in striving to uphold the quality and diversity of lay led worship services, always welcome comments from the congregation.